fuqcool/atom-emacs-mode/README.md

 ## Install

-You can install it from `Atom-Preferences-Packages`.
+You can install it from `Atom -> Preferences -> Settings -> Packages`.
 To enable emacs-mode automatically on Atom starts, put following code to your init script:

 ```
 atom.packages.enablePackage('emacs').activateNow()